-Being in possession of sound medical information is very important when managing ill -health issues.
-Typically, a GP's sick note will be vague and of minimal assistance in ensuring you have taken all the steps you need to.
+Being in possession of sound medical information is very important when managing ill-health issues.
+Typically, a GP's fit note will be vague and of minimal assistance in ensuring you have taken all the steps you need to.
+Fit notes can be provided by some other healthcare professionals (including nurses, pharmacists and physiotherapists), but may still not provide sufficient detail.

 Options for medical reports include a more detailed report from the employee's GP or consultant, or a report from an independent GP or consultant (paid for by the employer).
-You need to obtain proper medical consent: the appropriate form depends on who is providing the report.
+You need to obtain proper medical consent - the appropriate form depends on who is providing the report.

 How useful a report is will often depend on the questions asked of the doctor.
-In preparing your request for a report take care to address all relevant issues: the diagnosis; the current and likely future impact of the illness on the employee; the prognosis; and what adjustments may be necessary to enable a return to work.
+In preparing your request for a report take care to address all relevant issues - the diagnosis; the current and likely future impact of the illness on the employee; the prognosis; and what adjustments may be necessary to enable a return to work.